manniru/ebahniptvremote/README.md

 ### General

 * Remote control with the look of the Xbox' DVD Dongle
-* Control XBMC's volume directly with your device's volume buttons
+* Control eBahn's volume directly with your device's volume buttons
 * Fast access to items in list via hard- or soft keyboard (long-press _Menu_)
-* Manage multiple XBMC instances
+* Manage multiple eBahn instances
 * Live view of currently playing playlist
 * Notification bar shows what's playing with direct access to "Now playing" screen (can be disabled)
 * Large screen (854x480) support, while maintaining 1.5 compatibility
 * On incoming call, display who's calling on TV screen and pause video until call is over
 * On incoming message, display on TV screen
 * Setting that prevents your phone locking the screen.
 You can apply it either for remote control only or all screens (or disable it completely)
-* Tabs looking and behaving like HTC's Sense UI, also check out the [Gallery](http://code.google.com/p/android-xbmcremote/wiki/Gallery).
+* Tabs looking and behaving like HTC's Sense UI, also check out the [Gallery](http://code.google.com/p/android-eBahnremote/wiki/Gallery).
-* Ultra fast cover download for recent XBMC builds (>r27770)
+* Ultra fast cover download for recent eBahn builds (>r27770)
 * Texture support for HTC Tattoo, Google Nexus One as well as Motorola's Droid/Milestone.